shikhar360/MyLearnings/TypeScript/Readme.md

   greet(n: string): void;
 }

+// interface Greetable {
+         //we can also have a readonly feature if we want a property not to change in future
+//   readonly name: string;
+//   greet(n: string): void;
+// }

 class Person implements Greetable {
   // this class should have the the properties of name and greet and it can also have other props of its own name : string ,